 Vayyar Care is one solution to senior isolation during COVID-19.
 Vayyar’s technology can identify seniors who are suffering the effects of isolation.
 Mounted inconspicuously on a wall or ceiling, it passively observes residents without the need for cameras, maintaining privacy at all times.

 The radio frequency-powered sensor provides instant fall detection, alerting caregivers when residents fall and cannot get up, as well as rich data about behavioral patterns, such as when residents get into and out of bed, how frequently they leave their rooms, and how often they have had visitors, enabling caregivers to identify signs of depression caused by loneliness in order to make positive interventions.

 By providing rich data about resident behavior, nurse call system providers and platform integrators can enable senior living community staff to better serve those seniors who are most in need.

-With the right solutions, operators can not only understand residents’ overall behavior patterns, but also step in to curb the outcomes of loneliness by allowing staff to take timely and effective action to benefit those in their care that need direct attention the most.
+With the right solutions, operators can not only understand residents’ overall behavior patterns, but also step in to curb the effects of long- term isolation by allowing staff to take timely and effective action to benefit those in their care that need direct attention the most.

-To see how Vayyar Home enables caregivers to enhance resident health outcomes, click here.
+To see how Vayyar Care enables caregivers to enhance resident health outcomes, click here.